-Dr. Hussain says that the second finding was that the body’s respiratory rate increased during exercise, but remained stable in both the infrared sauna and the control.
+Dr. Hussain says14:30 that the second finding was that the body’s respiratory rate increased during exercise, but remained stable in both the infrared sauna and the control.
 Dr. Hussain speaks of how too much oxygen can actually give rise to reactive oxygenated species (which are toxins) that are created during exercise.

 “I think an infrared sauna gives you some of the cardiovascular benefits of increased blood flow, increased heart rate, increased pulse rate, without having increased oxygen and reactive oxygen species formation.
 I think these are some of the mechanisms that are behind some of the ageing [we experience], these reactive oxygen species are starting to affect some of the parts of mitochondria of our cells, and I think this is shining a light on a future research topic that needs some more evidence around.”